jonreid/ViewControllerPresentationSpy/README.md

 ### How can I test an alert that's presented using DispatchQueue.main?

 Create an expectation in your test case.
-Then fulfill it in the alert verifier's completion block.
+Fulfill it in the alert verifier's completion block.
+Add a short wait at the start of the Assert phase.

 ```swift
 func test_showAlertOnMainDispatchQueue_shouldDoSomething() {